 Since senior golfers have to worry about a reduction in swing speed as they get older, it is vital to find a club collection that helps prevent this slide.

 By choosing irons known for boosting launch angle, the golfer can minimize any age-related decline in their average yardage.

-Cavity-backed irons are the most popular for seniors looking to lower their scores.
-The perimeter weighting of the iron’s heads allows for better forgiveness, creating straighter shots that stay along the target line.
+Cavity-backed irons are the most popular irons for senior golfers looking to lower their scores.
+The perimeter weighting of the iron’s heads allow for better forgiveness, creating straighter shots that stay along the target line.

-These irons are considered super game-improvement or game-improvement irons, built for golfers looking to add reliability and consistency to their skill set.
+These types of irons are considered super game-improvement or game-improvement irons, built for golfers looking to add reliability and consistency to their skill set.